MicrosoftDocs/memdocs/memdocs/configmgr/develop/core/servers/console/console-extension-register.md

    - You can't create wizards by using the existing Configuration Manager console framework.
    - You can't modify or remove steps from the existing Configuration Manager wizards.

+> [!TIP]
-From community hub's GitHub repository, you can download [a sample extension's cab file](https://github.com/microsoft/configmgr-hub/blob/master/objects/ConsoleExtensionCab/AllStatusMessageForTsDeployment.cab).
+> From community hub's GitHub repository, you can download [a sample extension's cab file](https://github.com/microsoft/configmgr-hub/blob/master/objects/ConsoleExtensionCab/AllStatusMessageForTsDeployment.cab).

 ## <a name="bkmk_cab"></a> Create a valid payload cab file

 Once you have the files for your extension created, you'll create the `manifest.xml` file, then package them all together in an authenticode-signed `.cab` file.